CitTheDev/better-ms/README.md

 - Can fetch all timestamps from a string and convert it
 - 100% Promise-based
 - Type declarations included for TypeScript users
+- This package supports both ESM and CommonJS

 ## Examples
 ```js